François Barbé-Marbois

+He was ambassador of France to the United States (1784–1785), where he married the daughter of the Governor of Pennsylvania, William Moore.
+He then became Napoleon I's Minister of the Treasury (1801–1806), before Napoleon appointed him First President of the Cour des Comptes, ("Court of Accounts"), France's supreme audit institution (1807–1814).

 Early career

 Born in Metz, where his father was director of the local mint, Barbé-Marbois tutored the children of the Marquis de Castries.
-In 1779 he was made secretary of the French legation to the United States.
+In 1779, he was made secretary of the French legation to the United States.
 In 1780, Barbé-Marbois sent a questionnaire to the governors of all thirteen former American colonies, seeking information about each state's geography, natural resources, history, and government.
 Thomas Jefferson, who was then finishing his final term as Virginia's governor, responded to this query with a manuscript that later became his famous Notes on the State of Virginia.

 Barbé-Marbois was elected a Foreign Honorary Member to both the American Academy of Arts and Sciences and the American Philosophical Society in 1781.
 When the minister Chevalier de la Luzerne returned to France in 1783, Barbé-Marbois remained in America as chargé d'affaires in 1784.
-That year he married Elizabeth Moore (1765–1834), the daughter of William Moore, former governor of Pennsylvania.
+That year he married Elizabeth Moore, the daughter of William Moore, former governor of Pennsylvania.

-In 1785 he became intendant of the colony of Saint-Domingue under the Ancien Régime.
+In 1785, he became intendant of the colony of Saint-Domingue under the Ancien Régime.

 In the Revolution

 At the close of 1789, he returned to France, and then placed his services at the disposal of the French Revolutionary government.
 In 1791 he was sent to Regensburg to help the Marquis de Noailles, the French ambassador.
 Suspected of treason, he was arrested on his return but soon freed.

-In 1795 he was elected to the Council of the Ancients, where the general moderation of his attitude, especially in his opposition to the exclusion of nobles and the relations of émigrés from public life, brought him under suspicion of being a royalist, though he pronounced a eulogy on Napoleon Bonaparte for his success in Italy.
+In 1795, he was elected to the Council of Ancients, where the general moderation of his attitude, especially in his opposition to the exclusion of nobles and the relations of émigrés from public life, brought him under suspicion of being a royalist, though he pronounced a eulogy on Napoleon Bonaparte for his success in Italy.

 During the anti-Royalist coup d'état of the 18th Fructidor (4 September) 1797, he was arrested and transported to French Guiana.
-Transferred to the island of Oléron in 1799, he was set free by Napoleon Bonaparte after the 18 Brumaire Coup.
+Transferred to the island of Oléron in 1799, he was set free by Bonaparte after the Coup of 18 Brumaire.
 In 1801, under the Consulate, he became councillor of state and director of the Trésor public (Treasury), and in 1802 a senator.

 In 1803 he negotiated the Louisiana Purchase treaty by which Louisiana was ceded to the United States, and was rewarded by the First Consul with a gift of 152,000 francs.